IMPACT LAB

 mentoring

-Bringing together different and divergent minds, in order to drive and catalyze new ways of thinking, new ideas and concepts, and new ways of doing things.
+Through our diverse cohort of students, the course brings together diverse minds in order to drive and catalyze new ways of thinking, new ideas and concepts, and new ways of doing things.
+Each student cohort sees over 15 different nationalities and represents almost all of HKU faculties and variety of study programs.

 diversity